Trading Electrons: Predicting DART Spread Spikes in ISO Electricity Markets: Performance in NYISO

-Table~\ref{tab:test_zone_execution} reports, for each zone, the number of active trading hours, the average absolute position size, and the resulting P\&L. The largest virtual positions are taken in Long Island, which is consistent with its market characteristics: the zone combines frequent and sizable DART spikes with high average load, implying a relatively low marginal price impact per traded MWh.
+A striking feature of the cumulative P\&L is its concentration in a single episode: the sharp jump visible in the top panel of Figure~\ref{fig:pnl_panels} in late June 2025 corresponds to a heat-wave event on 24~June~2025.
+On that day alone, the strategy generated a substantial fraction of its total out-of-sample P\&L, driven by unusually large DART dislocations in constrained downstate zones.
+This concentration is consistent with the interpretation of the strategy's profits as compensation for bearing tail risk: large gains arise precisely when system stress is highest and the model's predictions are most valuable.

-A further validation of our assumptions on the energy-impact coefficients $k_{\rm E}$ comes from examining trading hours in which the strategy takes its largest day-ahead positions.
-On 24~June~2025---the most profitable day in the out-of-sample period—the strategy repeatedly submits large net buy (INC) positions during Summer Peak hours.
-Using the NYISO bid stack for these same hours, we recompute the day-ahead clearing price after shifting the residual demand curve upward by the executed quantity $q_t$ of MWh.
-This allows us to measure the realized one–sided price impact,
+This episode also provides a natural opportunity to validate the calibration of the energy-impact coefficients $k_{\rm E}$.
+On that day, the strategy repeatedly submits large net buy (DEC) positions during Peak hours, making it an ideal setting to compare predicted and realized price impacts.
+Using the NYISO bid stack for these same hours, we recompute the day-ahead clearing price after shifting the residual demand curve upward by the executed quantity $q_t$ MWh, measuring the realized one-sided price impact

 and the corresponding empirical slope